zzningxp/videocomposer/README.md

 # Fork Version for VideoComposer
 ## Update:

+0731: Add Training part initial code, and it is under debugging.

 0722: Resolve the CUDA memory limit of 512x512 resolution at 24G GPU.

 0722: Resolve the 16 frames limit, you can use 32/64 or more.
 However, the longer video fidelity is not guaranteed.

 ## VideoComposer